commercialhaskell/stack/stack.yaml.md

 * LTS Haskell snapshot, e.g. `resolver: lts-2.14`
 * Stackage Nightly snapshot, e.g. `resolver: nightly-2015-06-16`
-* No snapshot, just use packages shipped with GHC, e.g. `resolver: ghc-7.10`
+* No snapshot, just use packages shipped with GHC, e.g. `resolver: ghc-7.10.2`

-It's important to point out that each resolver identifies a GHC major version, and stack will require that that version of GHC is used for building your code.
+It's important to point out that each resolver identifies a compiler version (usually GHC), and stack will require that that version is used for building your code.
+There is also a resolver for GHCJS, which looks like `resolver: ghcjs-0.1.0_ghc-7.10.2`.

 ### flags